-In the meantime, the government is continuing to consider insolvency specific legislative reforms.
-It is expected that these will include a government statement designed to give guidance to directors of Jersey companies as to the application and enforcement of Jersey's wrongful trading rules.
 It is noteworthy that Jersey's existing wrongful trading rules are more relaxed than the equivalent UK rules.
-Once a director concludes (or should have concluded) that there was no reasonable prospect of the company avoiding a declaration of bankruptcy or an insolvent winding-up, the director has a duty to take reasonable steps with a view to minimising the potential loss to the company's creditors (failing which the director must take every step with a view to minimising the potential loss to the company's creditors.
+Once a director concludes (or should have concluded) that there was no reasonable prospect of the company avoiding a declaration of bankruptcy or an insolvent winding-up, the director has a duty to take reasonable steps with a view to minimising the potential loss to the company's creditors (failing which the director may be made personally liable for the company's debts).
+In the UK the equivalent test is that the director must take every step with a view to minimising the potential loss to the company's creditors.